Alken-Maes

 Alken-Maes is a Belgian brewery created out of the 1988 merger of two small breweries, Maes located at Kontich-Waarloos and Cristal-Alken located at Alken.
-It was bought by Scottish & Newcastle in 2000, who were taken over by Carlsberg and Heineken in 2007.
+It was bought by Scottish & Newcastle in 2000, who were taken over by Scottish & Newcastle#Acquisition by Heineken in 2007.

 History

 Alken-Maes was created out of the 1988 merger of two small breweries, Maes located at Kontich-Waarloos and Cristal-Alken located at Alken.
 Both had specialized in pils (Maes was producing Maes pils and Alken Cristal pils) until Maes purchased the Union brewery (based in Jumet) in 1978, which produced Grimbergen beer among others.

 After the merger, the group continued to purchase other breweries to expand their offer to a larger panel of beers.
 In 1989, the new brewery purchased a 50% stake in De Keersmaeker brewery, which specialized in spontaneous fermentation beers such as Mort Subite.
-In 2000, it bought Ciney and Brugs Witbier as well as the other 50% of De Keersmaeker.
+In 2000, it bought Ciney and Brugs Witbier, as well as the other 50% of De Keersmaeker.